 In addition to time saving in the OR, 3D modeling has been found to be incredibly effective in supporting surgeons during patient (and family) consent discussions.
 Patients and their families are much better informed on their condition and treatment path through the use of 3D modeling.
 Ultimately, having a physical model of a neuro pathology available makes the explanation of the patient’s condition as well as the intended surgical procedure to patients and family much simpler and easier to understand.
 This could be a game-changer for safely improving patient conversion rates while obtaining fully informed consent.

 With growing case backlogs across all specialties – health systems, surgeons and patients – not least those dealing with complex neuro cases – stand to benefit from 3D modeling being used in the patient care pathway in 2021 and beyond.

 If you’re curious about how 3D modeling could support you to increase operating room throughput, why not order a 3D printed model of your next complex neuro case to plan and practice your approach?
-Request your free model here and one of our service specialists will be in touch within 1-2 working days to start your free order.
+Click the button below and one of our service specialists will be in touch within 1-2 working days to start your free order.

 Do you have a complicated patient case?
 What could we 3D print for your speciality?
 Find out if you’re eligible for a free patient-specific 3D printed model of your next patient case.Request a free anatomical model

 Transforming patient education with 3D modeling

 Every surgeon is familiar with the scenario, whether you're in orthopedics, cardiology,…

 Every orthopedic, cardiac and neurosurgeon wants to deliver gold standard care to all their…